Jaheay/starfield-crew-minmaxer/README.md

 | Sahima Ka'dic     | Aneutronic Fusion, EM Weapon Systems          | Kavnyk          | Va'ruun'kai   |

-Feel free to copy and paste these tables into your `README.md` file.
-They will display your crew selections in a clear and organized manner.

 ## Credits

 - **Data Source**: Crew data was sourced from [INARA](https://inara.cz/starfield/companions/).

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE.txt).

+**Disclaimer**:
+Starfield is a product of ZeniMax Media Inc. All game data, assets, and intellectual property are the property of ZeniMax Media Inc.
+The crew data used in this project was sourced from [INARA](https://inara.cz/).
+All INARA data is the property of its respective owners.
+This project is not affiliated with or endorsed by ZeniMax Media Inc. or INARA.